-Many of us will have had one or two pubs or bars in our life that became a centre of community belonging and friendship.
+Many of us will have had one or two pubs or bars in our life that became a centre of community and friendship.
 The doors a gateway to familiar faces, political debates, tears and drunken laughter; the bar staff celebrating the creation of an alcohol-fuelled family.
-For me, that place was the Rainbow and Dove in Leicester.
-A gay local that became a second home to me for many years while living in the city.
+For me, that place was the Rainbow and Dove.
+A gay local that became a second home to me for many years.
 Every face offering a familiar smile; every conversation laced with humour and every bar stool occupied by the same regular punter’s.
 The bar staff full of optimism, care and love for each person who walked through the door.

 It all sounds perfect, right?
 Well in many ways it was.
 But, there was also a darker side to the joy and belonging.
 With many regular drinkers sitting from the mid-morning too late evening; alcohol their escape and demon as their personality slowly changed throughout the day under the influence.
 The pub a mere refuge, home and safety net, unconditionally taking money for the escapism offered.

 Over the year’s many films and TV shows have attempted to reflect this unique environment.
-However, few have embraced both the darkness and light the bar creates at the heart of community life.
+However, few have managed to embrace both the darkness and light the bar creates at the heart of community life.
 But, with Bloody Nose, Empty Pockets, directors Bill and Turner Ross capture a rare honesty in reflecting the ecosystem of the bar.
-In a smart, engaging and thoroughly addictive constructed reality film.
+In a smart, engaging and addictive film that glows with originality.

-In part, you would be right, with the resulting film, not the reality it pretends to be, but let’s be honest the pub or bar environment is the same.
-Drinking venues are themselves a constructed reality.
-From the design of the environment to the alcohol-fuelled friendships that often end at the door.
-Pubs and bars are a form of theatre, and it’s clear the Ross Brothers understand this.
-Their small, but perfectly formed film creating the same illusion as the venues it reflects—the customers a dysfunctional yet loving orchestra; the bar staff conductors of the unruly ensemble.
+In part, it is just that.
+With the final film, not the complete reality it pretends to be.
+But, in its constructed realism Bloody Nose, Empty Pockets also reflects its environment.
+After all, drinking venues are themselves a constructed reality – from the design of the environment to the alcohol-fuelled friendships that often end at the door.
+Our pubs and bars are a form of theatre, and the Ross Brothers not only understand this but play with the fantasy of the drinking venue.
+Their small, but perfectly formed film creating the same illusion as the bar it reflects.
+With the customers a dysfunctional orchestra and the bar staff conductors of the unruly ensemble.

-However, dig even deeper and Bloody Nose, Empty Pockets offers a frank exploration of the slow gentrification of drinking venues.
-As the independent pub and bar is slowly erased from existence.
-Replaced by chain venues, and gastro-pubs removed from the community they serve.
-The dysfunctional family of drinkers replaced by two-for-one meals, cocktails and burgers.
-The theatre of the pub and its orchestra of diverse voices drowned out by a need to be family-friendly.
+However, dig even deeper and Bloody Nose, Empty Pockets offers a deep exploration of the slow gentrification of our drinking venues, and the erosion of the traditional pub and bar.
+In a world where chain venues, and gastro-pubs reign supreme.
+The dysfunctional family of the local, replaced by two-for-one meals, cocktails and burgers.
+While at the same time, the theatre of the pub and its orchestra of diverse voices is drowned out by a need to be ‘family-friendly’.
 Of course, for many bars and pubs, this transition has been made out of a necessity to survive.
 But, in the process, community space has been lost in favour of profit.
 The victims, more often than not, the lost and lonely who relied on the escapism and belonging the bar offered.